PackeTsar/meraki-cli/README.md

 A Simple CLI tool to automate and control your Meraki Dashboard!

-Quick Install: `pip install meraki-cli`
+Quick Install: `pip3 install meraki-cli`

 -----------------------------------------